Marché nocturne Livarot Place Pasteur Livarot-Pays-d’Auge

 Date(s) :

-Marché nocturne organisé le vendredi 28 août par l’association Livarot Animations place Pasteur de 18h00 à 22h00.
+Marché nocturne organisé le vendredi 10 juillet par l’association Livarot Animations place Pasteur de 18h00 à 22h00.

-Marché nocturne organisé le vendredi 28 août par l’association Livarot Animations place Pasteur de 18h00 à 22h00.
+Marché nocturne organisé le vendredi 10 juillet par l’association Livarot Animations place Pasteur de 18h00 à 22h00.

 Présence de producteurs, créateurs et artisans locaux.